 The staff arrived (mostly) physically unharmed from throughout the conflict zone; the patients were not so lucky.
 Every body bears the scars of war, from the 23-year-old former fighter whose left arm was paralyzed by an exploding bullet, to the father and son who now have matching double amputations halfway up their thighs.

 These are sad stories relative to the tragedies.
 The worst cases never made it to the prosthetic clinic.
 They were the babies cut in half by screaming hot shrapnel tearing though the air.
 They were the old men and women who were too weak to walk to safety and starved to death in the shelled-out streets, where UN food aid is

 The clinic has produced 800 lower limbs in a year and a half.

 Today, though, is about marking small successes and that is what we see every few minutes in this chaotic clinic.

-The day before visiting the prosthetic clinic we toured some of the rehab centers in Reyhanli.
+The day before visiting the prosthetic clinic we toured some of the rehab centres in Reyhanli.
 It’s not immediately clear how many there are in town.
 As need grows and wanes based on the frequency and proximity of the attacks in Syria, clinics in Reyhanli are added or packed up and moved elsewhere.
-We visited a center now taking over several floors of an old hotel, one in a basement apartment and another in a rented out house.
+We visited a centre now taking over several floors of an old hotel, one in a basement apartment and another in a rented out house.